Bhattacharya-Lab/PIQLE/README.md

 ```
 Please see the output ```example/example.PIQLE``` of the above example command.<br/><br/>
 <b>Argument descriptions</b><br/><br/>
-<b>IMPORTANT:</b> Please provide absolute path for all the input files including the output directory<br/>
+<b>IMPORTANT:</b> Please provide the absolute paths for all the input files including the output directory<br/>
 * --tgt TARGETNAME: name of the target without any extension <br/>
 * --seq FASTAFILE: fasta file containing both of the sequences of the complex.
 Should be exactly in the same order as the chain order in the PDB.
 Please see ```example/example.fasta``` <br/>
 * --dec DECOYDIR: directory containing ONLY complex pdb files.
 Please see ```example/decoys``` <br/>